Back-to-School = Busy Schedules

 We are launching a podcast called Improbable Developments

-Improbable Developments (@ImDevPodcast) will showcase the human stories behind every medicine you have ever taken.
+Improbable Developments (@ImDevPodcast) will showcase the human stories behind every a compound or preparation used for the treatment or preention of disease, especially a drug or drugs taken by mouth Course: DD101 you have ever taken.
 We’ll even talk about some that never made it to the pharmacy.
 Each month we will be talking to scientists, patients, physicians and others who work to bring new medicines to patients around the world.
 The introductory episode is available now and the first full guest interview will be published on Monday, September 9th.
 Our first guest is David Fajgenbaum, MD, MBA, MSc, FCPP.
-Dr. Fajgenbaum will discuss his personal battle with Castleman’s Disease, how he repurposed an approved drug, and his upcoming book Chasing My Cure: A Doctor’s Race to Turn Hope Into Action
+Dr. Fajgenbaum will discuss his personal battle with Castleman’s Disease, how he repurposed an approved many types of therapies that can be given to a human being to alter their biological process Course: DD101, and his upcoming book Chasing My Cure: A Doctor’s Race to Turn Hope Into Action

 The Rare Disease Film Festival